migotom/mt-bulk/docs/operations.md

 ## Security audit

-Check device for any known vulnerabilities by searching CVE databases for particular Mikrotik version and look on device itself for known non-secure settings turned on.
+Check device for any known vulnerabilities by searching CVE databases for particular Mikrotik version and using SSH look on device itself for known non-secure settings turned on.

 ### CLI